+In Los Angeles, a former partner at KPMG - one of the "big four" accounting firms - has been charged with insider trading.
 As NPR's Nina Gregory reports, Scott London is accused of trading tips for money and gifts.

-As KPMG's lead auditor for clients including, Herbalife and Skechers, London had access to detailed corporate financial information the public did not.
-He allegedly passed tips to his friend, Bryan Shaw, who in turn, made over $1.2 million trading stocks.
+As KPMG's lead auditor for clients including Herbalife and Skechers, London had access to detailed corporate financial information the public did not.
+He allegedly passed tips to his friend Bryan Shaw, who in turn made over $1.2 million trading stocks.
 In return, London got the bags of cash and the watch.

-ANDRE BIROTEE: These are very serious allegations.
+ANDRE BIROTTE: These are very serious allegations.